rjfarmer/gfort2py/README.md

 passes before sending a pull request.
 Maint will be periodically merged with master for new releases, master should never have a broken test suite.

+Fortran programmers who don't know python can still help by adding more fortran examples to the test suite (even for features that aren't currently implemented)